-I’ve witness a similar set of circumstances turn one patient bitter, and given another wings to fly.
+I’ve witnessed a similar set of circumstances turn one patient bitter, and given other wings to fly.

 But the thing is… I have a choice.
 We all have a choice.
 I can allow myself to get immersed in the horrible sensation, in the why me of it all, in the unfairness of this world.
 After all, I can no longer practice as a Chiropractor the way I had for all those years.
 After 9 years of study, I’d “lost” a career that I’d so desperately wanted since I was a wee pup way back in Year 9.

-Or, I can take on a new path, a path in line with my values… one that let’s me become more of who I really am, by setting aside my theorectical old me, and focusing on helping others.
+Or, I can take on a new path, a path in line with my values… one that lets me become more of who I really am, by setting aside my theoretical old me and focusing on helping others.
 In whatever form I can.
 This is important to connect with who I really am, not who I thought I was as a result of my career standing and how my patients looked up to me.
 There’s always an aspect of ego attached to jobs, don’t you think?

 “The lesson here is clear, and that is, if you’re hurting, you need to help somebody ease their hurt.
 If you’re in pain, help somebody else’s pain.
 And when you’re in a mess, you get yourself out of the mess helping somebody out of theirs.
 And in the process, you get to become a member of what I call the greatest fellowship of all, the sorority of compassion and the fraternity of service.”

 By helping others, we help not only that person, and ourselves, but we help heal our world and regain the sense of connectedness and community we need to heal the planet.
 Whether you believe in the energy changes this causes to reverberate helpfully around the world (it’s probably clear that I do), or just that helping others helps them and helps yourself, is not so important.”